MJKWoolnough/jslib/README.md

 This function will update all routers to the provided `href` location, overriding any resolved attributes from the URL with those specified in the `attrs` object.

 It will return true if any Router has a route that matches the location, and false otherwise.

+This function may be called directly from HTML event handlers, as it is granted global scope in the page.

 ### <a name="router_router">router</a>